What we are aiming for

 It shows:

-In reality all these numbers are for me.
+In reality, all these numbers are for me.
 Not for the customer.
-Customer only cares about the Yellow part – how long did SQL call take to run.

-But if I can reduce down CPU and Storage numbers, that means server will have more capacity, Storage will not be under so much pressure and there will be room to breathe.
+But if I can reduce CPU and storage numbers, that means the server will have more capacity, storage will not be under so much pressure and there will be room to breathe.

 Let’s define what these columns mean: